Last updated on March 15th, 2021

 Make Sure The Products Are USBC Approved

-The USBC is the body that governs all bowling in the US and they have a huge say over the products that can be used for competition purposes to ensure that everything always remains fair.
-If you are not competing in any competitions, this tip will not apply to you and you are free to use whichever product you feel is perfect.
+The USBC is the body that governs all bowling in the US, and they have a huge say over the products that you can use for competition purposes to ensure that everything always remains fair.
+If you are not competing in any competitions, this tip will not apply to you, and you are free to use whichever product you feel is perfect.

-However, professional players need to have their balls and additional equipment inspected for competition purposes and when purchasing anything for your bowling ball, it is important to look for the label that states whether the product has been USBC Approved.
+However, professional players need to have their balls and additional equipment inspected for competition purposes.
+When purchasing anything for your bowling ball, it is important to look for the label that states whether the product has been USBC Approved.
 It could save you a lot of additional hassles and problems.